miftahulaziz/ICT720-2025-TeamProject/README.md

 - **Integration**: Fuse accelerometer and pressure data to enhance detection accuracy.
 - **Alert System**: Notify users through LINE Bot messages.

-# User Stories:
-- As a hiker, I want to monitor altitude changes during my activity to track my climbing progress.
-- As a hiker, I want real-time alerts via LINE if I fall or experience an accident, so emergency help can be notified.
-- As an outdoor enthusiast, I want to analyze my movement patterns on a web app to improve my hiking performance.

-# Expected Outcomes:
-- Accurate detection of movement changes and altitude variations.
-- Real-time alert system delivering notifications of an anomaly via LINE Bot.
-- Scalable solution for applications like personal safety devices, vehicle monitoring, or outdoor activity tracking.

 # Tools and Technologies:
 - **Hardware**: